Strong Geometry Support Is Meshing's Foundation

 Solid Modeling and Solid Meshing

 Myriad issues can result in geometry models that are less than watertight, leaving gaps between surfaces that are large enough to cause problems for meshing.
-Pointwise's Solid Meshing suite of features is designed to avoid slop from the outset.
-By forming the CAD geometry into a watertight solid gaps are closed implicitly so that meshing can proceed without a hitch.
-Pointwise has implemented a broad range of solid modeling operations, some that are performed automatically during CAD file import and others than can be fine-tuned for just a portion of the model.
+Pointwise's Solid Meshing suite of features is designed to avoid these types of problems from the start.
+By forming the geometry model into a watertight solid, gaps are closed implicitly so that meshing can proceed without a hitch.
+Pointwise has implemented a broad range of solid modeling operations, some that are performed automatically during geometry file import and others than can be fine-tuned for just a portion of the model.

 An important concept in Solid Meshing is the quilt, a subregion of the geometry that reflects the design intent (for example, the hood of a car or the upper surface of a wing) that will be meshed as a single unit regardless of the number of geometry surfaces supporting it.
-At its simplest, every trimmed surface is a quilt.
-Assemble adjacent trimmed surfaces into a larger quilt and you're ready to mesh.
+At its simplest, every trimmed surface in the geometry model is a quilt.
+But assemble adjacent trimmed surfaces into a larger quilt and your mesh topology will be simplified.

 When technical reasons or personal preference prevent you from applying Solid Meshing, Fault-Tolerant Meshing is your alternative.
-A technique called merging, Pointwise is able to create a fully closed mesh upon a sloppy CAD model.
-Merging automatically identifies adjacent surface meshes, joins them across CAD model gaps, and uses the mesh solver to remove CAD artifacts such as topology and sliver surfaces from the mesh.
+A technique called merging automatically identifies adjacent surface meshes, joins them across geometry model gaps, and uses the mesh solver to remove geometry artifacts such as topology and sliver surfaces from the mesh.

 Working with Faceted Geometry

-When working with triangular-faceted (such as a VRML, STL, or old mesh file) it's necessary to recover the topology of the geometry so that feature lines (also known as hard edges) are reproduced accurately in the mesh).
+When working with faceted geometry, it is often necessary to recover the topology of the geometry so that feature lines (also known as hard edges) are reproduced accurately in the mesh.
 Pointwise provides feature extraction, the ability to identify feature lines in the faceted surfaces based only a turning angle.
 Feature extraction can be performed automatically during geometry import or interactively on any portion of the geometry model.

-Shell entities (i.e. faceted geometry) can be intersected just like any other geometry entity in the model.
+Shell entities (the surfaces in a faceted geometry model) can be intersected just like any other geometry entity in the model.
 They can also be split by cutting them with planes, both constant coordinate planes and any arbitrarily oriented plane you create.
-Faceted geometry can also be rejoined.

-Pointwise does not require the use of a CAD model for meshing – the mesh can be created directly in 3D without having to create geometry first.
-This feature lessens dependence on the CAD system, allowing the analyst to use CAD geometry only where necessary.
-Furthermore, Pointwise's geometry modeler may be used to supplement the CAD model and create new models from scratch.
+Pointwise does not require a geometry model for meshing – the mesh can be created directly in 3D without having to create geometry first.
+This feature lets you use geometry from CAD only where necessary.
+Furthermore, Pointwise's built-in geometry modeler may be used to supplement what is imported from a CAD system or create new models from scratch.

-When meshing complex CAD models, Pointwise can create meshes that are independent of the CAD topology.
-A mesh may span an entire CAD surface, only a portion of a surface, or multiple surfaces.
+When meshing complex geometry models, Pointwise can create meshes that are independent of the model's surface topology.
+A mesh may span an entire surface, only a portion of a surface, or multiple surfaces.